mstksg/inCode/copy/entries/advent-gol.md

 repeat this ad nauseum, but that doesn't really add anything or give any insight as to what's really going on.

-I believe that this is what caused us to all collectively get "stuck" together around 20 dimensions.
+I believe that this is one of the things that caused us to all collectively get "stuck" together around 20 dimensions.
 The rush of the revelations one after within a single week pushed us into trying many different things.
 I had a couple of dead-end forays into pre-cacheing and had a lot of code (that I was ecstatic to be able to later delete) working with an sqlite3 database.[^pascalnote]

-[^pascalnote]: One thing I did discover (that I won't spend too much time on here) is a way to [index into an enumeration][pascal] of all of the slice cosets (that is, all the normalized higher-dimensional coordinates).
+[^pascalnote]: One useful lasting thing I did find (that I won't spend too much time on here) was a way to [index into an enumeration][pascal] of all of the slice cosets (that is, all the normalized higher-dimensional coordinates).
 I no longer store `<z,w,...>` points as vectors, but rather as a single integer representing their index in that enumeration, which is easier to access and store.
 I also found a way to do streaming decoding and encoding between that index and the components it represents, allowing me to stream neighbor weights